 BIOL 2249 Parasitology.
 (Formerly 249) The morphology and life histories of animal parasites and their relation to the spreading of disease.
 Prerequisite: "C" or better in: BIOL 1197 or 2297, BIOL 1198, and CHEM 1123.
-3 semester credit hours.
+3 semester credit hour/s.
 Typically offered: Periodically.

 BIOL 2250 Genetics.
 (Formerly 250) A survey course emphasizing Mendelian inheritance, molecular, cellular and medical genetics as well as current genetic research and its applications.
 Prerequisite of "C" or better in BIOL 1197 or 2297, BIOL 1198, CHEM 1113 and CHEM 1123.
-3 semester credit hours.
+3 semester credit hour/s.
 Typically offered: Fall and Spring Terms.

 BIOL 2251 Genetics Laboratory.
 (Formerly 251) Designed to illustrate principles formulated in BIOL 2250.
 Prerequisite: "C" or better in BIOL 1199 or 2299, co-registration or "C" or better in BIOL 2250.
-1 semester credit hour.
+1 semester credit hour/s.
 Typically offered: Fall and Spring Terms.

 BIOL 2260 Recombinant DNA Lab.
 (Formerly 260) Current techniques in manipulating DNA, such as PCR and subcloning, for expression of proteins.
-Gene product will be studied further in subsequent labs in the series.
+Gene and product will be isolated and used in subsequent experiments.
 This lab is intended for Biochemistry/Molecular Biology majors.
-Prerequisite: "C" or better in BIOL 2250.
-Also, BMB majors must complete the entire introductory sequence of BIOL 1197 or 2297, BIOL 1198, BIOL 1199 or 2299, CHEM 1113, 1114 or 1115,1123, 1124 or 1125, and MATH 2220 with a "C" or better and a GPA of at least 3.2 prior to taking BIOL 2260 (See the section "Acceptance into the BMB program").
-1 semester credit hour.
+Prerequisite: "C" or better in CHEM 1123 and credit or co-registration in BIOL 2250.
+1 semester credit hour/s.
 Typically offered: Spring Term.

-BIOL 2271 Biology of Mammals. (formerly 271) The habits, classification, life histories, and economic relations of North American mammals.
+BIOL 2271 Biology of Mammals.
+(Formerly 271) The habits, classification, life histories, and economic relations of North American mammals.
 Museum work.
 Prerequisite: "C" or better in: BIOL 1197 or 2297, BIOL 1198, and CHEM 1123.
-3 semester credit hours.
+3 semester credit hour/s.
 Typically offered: Periodically.

 BIOL 2272 Zoology.
 (Formerly 272) An organized presentation of the animal kingdom.
 The class emphasizes the structure of animal traits and how they help the animal function as an integral whole entity.
 A secondary goal is comparative anatomy of the animal classes.
 Prerequisite: "C" or better in: BIOL 1197 or 2297, BIOL 1198, and CHEM 1123.
-3 semester credit hours.
+3 semester credit hour/s.
 Typically offered: Periodically.

 BIOL 2275 Invertebrate Zoology.
 (Formerly 275) Survey of major invertebrate animal groups through comparative study of their biodiversity, anatomy, physiology, development, and ecology.
 Focus on evolutionary relationships and importance of reproductive, development, feeding, mobility, skeletonization, bilaterality, cephalization, terrestrialization, parasitism, and carnivory.
 Prerequisite: "C" or better in: BIOL 1197 or 2297, BIOL 1198, and CHEM 1123.
-3 semester credit hours.
+3 semester credit hour/s.
 Typically offered: Periodically.

 BIOL 2279 Freshwater Ecology.
 (Formerly 279) Relationships between water, animals, plants and humans are investigated using the Shedd Aquarium as the laboratory.
 An introduction to the components of a freshwater habitat and a survey of the plants and animals that exist there, offered through the ACCA Cooperative College Program.
 Prerequisite: "C" or better in: BIOL 1197 or 2297, BIOL 1198, and CHEM 1123.
-3 semester credit hours.
+3 semester credit hour/s.
 Typically offered: Periodically.
 Department Consent Required.

 BIOL 2281 ACCA Seminar.
 (Formerly 281) Evening seminar dealing with advanced topics in biology.
 Prerequisite: "C" or better in BIOL 1197 or 2297, BIOL 1198 and CHEM 1123.
 Topics are announced.
-1 semester credit hour.
+1 semester credit hour/s.
 Typically offered: Fall and Spring Terms.
 Department Consent Required.
 Course Repeatable.
 Maximum number of units allowed 9.

 BIOL 2283 Contemporary Ethnobotany.
 (Formerly 283) A study of the influence of plants on our economic, social and political history, and plants humans have chosen to protect and cultivate.
 Lab includes horticultural and identification work with economically important plants, and trips to plant conservatories.
 ACCA Cooperative College Botany Program with the Morton Arboretum.
 Prerequisite: "C" or better in: BIOL 1197 or 2297, BIOL 1198, and CHEM 1123.
-3 semester credit hours.
+3 semester credit hour/s.
 Typically offered: Periodically.
 Department Consent Required.